peter-murray/node-hue-api/README.md

 You can set the name, the lightIds or both with this function, just omit what you do not want to set, it will work out which parameter was passed based on type, a String for the name and an array for the light ids.

-When invoking this function ``true`` will be returned if the Bridge accepts the requested change, but under some circumstances if the group has just been created, then Bridge reports success, but does not actually change the configuration details.
-In these cases, a restart of the Bridge might resolve the issue.
+When invoking this function ``true`` will be returned if the Bridge accepts the requested change.
+It can take take a short period of time before the bridge will actually reflect the change requested, in experience 1.5 seconds has always covered the necessary time to effect the change, but it could be quicker than that.

 Changing the name of an existing group;
 ```js